Frank C. Hibben: Career

 In 1941, Hibben stole a totem pole which he brought to Albuquerque via Alaska.
 He claimed to have purchased the totem pole, and that it was Tlingit in origin.
 After Hibben's death, it was determined that pole, now known as the Smith Family Totem Pole, had been created 1907 by the Smith Family of the Tlowitsis Nation in British Columbia.
 According to the Tlowitsis, Hibben had attempted to purchase the pole and was rebuffed.
-They migrated seasonally to another village, and when the returned the pole was gone.
-In 2017, the Maxwell Museum restored the pole, and at the request of the Tlowitsis Nation, paid for a replica to be created and erected in British Columbia.
+They migrated seasonally to another village, and when they returned the pole was gone.
+In 2017, a team led by Kwakwaka'wakw artist and carver Tom Hunt Jr. and his apprentice Bertram Smith, restored the pole, and the Smith family and Tlowitsis Nation transferred stewardship of the pole to the Maxwell Museum of Anthropology.
+At the request of the Tlowitsis Nation, the Maxwell Museum paid for a replica to be created and erected in British Columbia.

 In 1943, Hibben described a visit to Chinitna Bay on the west side of Cook Inlet in Alaska, where he reported finding Yuma-like projectile points like those found at the Clovis Site in New Mexico and a projectile point similar to those produced by the Folsom culture, who lived on the High Plains and adjacent regions 10,000 years ago.
 In addition to the projectile points, he reported finding mammoth bones.
-A later investigation of the geology and geoarchaeology of Chinitna Bay using personal notes, photographs, and directions personally supply by Hibben successfully relocated the locations and strata from which the mammoth bones, Yuma-like projectile points, and projectile point "possibly affiliated with, Folsom" were reported.
+A later investigation of the geology and geoarchaeology of Chinitna Bay using personal notes, photographs, and directions supplied personally by Hibben relocated successfully the locations and strata from which the mammoth bones, Yuma-like projectile points, and projectile point "possibly affiliated with, Folsom" were reported.
 They found that the strata in which Hibben reported finding Folsom- and Yuma-like projectile points and mammoths bones all accumulated during the Late Holocene in "a muddy, intertidal environment".
 As result, they concluded that the projectile points are not associated with any Paleo-Indian cultures and the identification of the bones as being those of a mammoth is questionable.

-While a graduate student he excavated and reported on Riana Ruin in the Rio Chama drainage.
+While a graduate student he excavated and reported on Riana Ruin in the drainage area of the Rio Chama.
 His Harvard dissertation was based on extensive field studies of the Gallina Culture of northern New Mexico.
 In 1954 he began a long term research project on Pottery Mound, a site best known for its many kiva murals.
-Hibben also excavated at Comanche Springs south of Albuquerque, locating Spanish Colonial period and other remains.
+Hibben also excavated at Comanche Springs south of Albuquerque, locating remains from the Spanish Colonial period and other periods.

 In addition to being an archaeologist, Hibben was a big-game hunter, and was awarded the Weatherby Hunting and Conservation Award in 1964.
 He also served in various capacities related to wild animals, such as chairman of the Albuquerque Zoological Board (1960–1970) and chairman of the New Mexico State Game and Fish Commission (1961–1971).
-Hibben's big game experience carried over into a series of popular books and articles on hunting.
+Hibben's big game experience informed a series of popular books and articles about hunting.